pdugas/Perl-Dugas/README.md

-Perl-Dugas
+perl-Dugas
 ==========
-**Perl-Dugas** is a family of Perl modules that I pull into various projects as needed.
+**perl-Dugas** is a family of Perl modules that I pull into various projects as needed.
 It's my personal bag of tools that I've put together over the years where I needed something that wasn't provided by stock Perl or another module (without dependency issues).
 I typically just pull the `lib/`